 I love steamed clams and I love Dining at the Paddlefish Restaurant in Disney Springs!
-I can always count on them for a delicious meal and they were kind enough to share there recipe for steamed clams with me.
+I can always count on them for a delicious meal and they were kind enough to share their recipe for steamed clams with me.

 When it comes to deliciousness in the Orlando area I love visiting Disney Springs and I love dining at the Paddlefish Restaurant!
 I’ve been living in the Orlando area for four years now and I’ve enjoyed the ever-growing culinary scene and all it offers a foodie.
 Orlando has become a true foodie paradise.
 A theme park for your senses and your stomach!

-I recently got to experience a new dining option at the Paddlefish, their first ever Rooftop Beer Dinner.
-They paired five courses with beers from Winter Gardens very own Crooked Can Brewing Company.
+I recently got to experience a new dining option at the Paddlefish, their first-ever Rooftop Beer Dinner.
+They paired five courses with beers from Winter Gardens’ very own Crooked Can Brewing Company.